Linear Power Supply Circuits Primer & Tutorial Includes:

 Linear power supply Shunt regulator Series regulator Current limiter 7805, 7812, & 78** series regulators

-The series voltage regulator format or as it is sometimes called the series pass regulator is the most commonly used format for providing the final voltage regulation in a linear voltage regulator circuit.
+The series voltage regulator or as it is sometimes called the series pass regulator is the most commonly used approach for providing the final voltage regulation in a linear regulated power supply.

 Series voltage regulator basics